maestro-server/webdocs/docs/installing/docker.rst

     * Server App
     * MongoDB

-You can create and delete servers, apps, datacenters, change acl and create new users, this setup offer a simple inventory system.

-To use a synchronous discovery features with AWS and/or other providers, do you need:
+To uses a synchronous discovery features with AWS and/or other providers, do you need:

 ..